jeremyferris/TheKartozaHandbook/docs/src/library/tutorials/general/git-primer.md

 # Git Primer

 This tutorial will show you how to use Git to safely implement new features or changes into a project, without any risk of adversely affecting the primary code base, or main branch.
-We will cover some concepts about git and version control systems to allow suers to get up to speed quickly and start contributing straight away.
+We will cover some concepts about git and version control systems to allow users to get up to speed quickly and start contributing straight away.

 ## Basic branching in Git